Web Components On Fire

 and ::part(previous)

-buttons to either side of the image.
-You can change their size with
+are the buttons to either side of the image.
+You can change

 <hotfx-lightbox>